EBEREGIT/search-tutorial/README.md

 # Search Tutorial

-This project is built to teach the right way to make a frontend search
+This project is built to teach the right way to make a frontend search.
+See tutorial [here](https://www.freecodecamp.org/news/how-to-add-search-to-frontend-app/)

 ## Dependencies
 * [React](https://reactjs.org/)